 Lifeguards are on patrol at the Grand Bend Main Beach from mid-June until Labour Day.
 Visit the beach safety page to learn more about the beach patrol and other safety measures including our life jacket lending program. |

 Lambton Public Health takes water samples to monitor beach water quality.
 These samples are tested for high levels of bacteria, excessive algae growth, or other contaminants that could cause negative health effects associated with swimming.
 Warnings are posted by Public Health when the levels of E. coli exceed the provincial guidelines.
-View current beach advisories. |
+Check the beach water quality status before you head out to the beach.

 Planning Your Trip |